tendable/frontend-live-coding-exercise-react/README.md

 ## Goal

-Complete the provided React program to ask a series of Yes/No questions.
-After each run, a rating is calculated to let them know how they did.
-A second rating is also calculated to provide an overall score for all runs.
+Complete this React program to ask the end user a series of Yes/No questions, calculate and report the score back to them after each run.
+Additionally, calculate and report overall score for all runs.

 ## Requirements

-The user should be able to select "Yes" or "No" to each question.

-The answers will need to be **persisted** so they can be used in calculations for subsequent runs.
-You may wish to use any persistent storage you seem fit

-After _each_ run the program should calculate and print a rating.
-The calculation for the rating is: `100 * number of yes answers / number of questions`.
+Given I am a user accessing the webapp
+When I run the application
+Then I should be presented with a series of questions that can only be answered as a Yes or a No Score should be calculated using the following equation : 100 * number of yes answers/number of questions And the calculated score should be printed

+When I re-run the application
-The program should also print an average rating for all runs.
+then the program should also print an average rating for all runs

+Notes:

+Please feel free to use a persistent storage you seem fit for example Node-Persist

-The questions can be found in src/questions.ts
+The questions can be found in src/questions.ts.

-Ensure we can run your exercise
+Ensure we can run your exercise.

-## Bonus Points

-Updated readme with an explanation of your approach

-Unit Tests

-Code Comments

-Dockerfile / Bash script if needed for us to run the exercise